Cosmological gravitational particle production and its implications for cosmological relics

-\para{When is a particle a particle?} To close this subsection, let us address several common points of confusion.
-The phrase ``cosmological gravitational particle production'' uses the word ``particle'' and elicits the image of particle pair creation.
-On the other hand, when we talk about the inflationary quantum fluctuations of the inflaton field and metric, we do not usually speak of particle creation.
+\para{When is a particle a particle?} To close this section, we address several common points of confusion.
+The phrase \textit{cosmological gravitational particle production} uses the word \textit{particle} and elicits the image of particle pair creation.
+However, when we talk about the inflationary quantum fluctuations of the inflaton field and metric, we do not usually speak of particle creation.
 However, both calculations use the Bogolubov formalism to study the evolution of quantum fields in an expanding universe.
-Is there some sense in which CGPP creates particles whereas inflationary quantum fluctuations creates something else (\eg, field fluctuations)?
+Is there some sense in which CGPP creates particles whereas inflationary quantum fluctuations creates something else (such as field fluctuations)?
 In other words, when can we say that the excitations of a quantum field correspond to a collection of particles?
-Several conditions are required in order to talk about the number density of particles interpreted in a Minkowskian context. \begin{enumerate} \item Our background cosmological model assumes at sufficiently early times in the qdS phase, say $\eta<\eta_i$, that $\omega_k(\eta)$ is approximately constant and the evolution of the mode is approximately adiabatic, and at sufficiently late times, say $\eta>\eta_f$ the evolution is again approximately adiabatic.
-But for intermediate times $\eta_i<\eta<\eta_f$ the particle interpretation is ambiguous because positive and negative frequency solutions are mixing.
-The evolution is adiabatic when $|A_k| = |\omega_k^\prime / \omega_k^2| \ll 1$: This condition is also necessary for the identification of $\tilde{\beta}_k$ with the Bogolubov coefficient $\beta_k$ (see \eref{eq:betak_from_betatildek}) and for the decomposition onto positive- and negative-frequency modes to be performed unambiguously \cite{Birrell:1982ix}.
+Several conditions are required in order to talk about the number density of particles interpreted in a Minkowskian context. \begin{enumerate} \item Our background cosmological model assumes at sufficiently early times in the qdS phase, say $\eta<\eta_i$, that $\omega_k(\eta)$ is approximately constant and the evolution of the mode is approximately adiabatic, and at sufficiently late times, say $\eta>\eta_f$, the evolution is again approximately adiabatic.
+But for intermediate times $\eta_i<\eta<\eta_f$ the particle interpretation is ambiguous because positive and negative-frequency solutions are mixing.
+The evolution is adiabatic when $|A_k| = |\omega_k^\prime / \omega_k^2| \ll 1$: This condition is also necessary for the identification of $\tilde{\beta}_k$ with the Bogolubov coefficient $\beta_k$ (see \eref{eq:betak_from_betatildek}) and for the decomposition into positive- and negative-frequency modes to be performed unambiguously \cite{Birrell:1982ix}.